 With a motto of “Rehab, rescue, release,” the Turtle Hospital is a non-profit veterinary hospital for sick or injured turtles.
 The eco-tour is excellent, taking visitors through the educational process and then a guided tour to meet turtles in various stages of recovery.
 To-date, over 1500 turtles have been treated and released, with the public invited to come to the release sites and celebrate each victory.http://www.turtlehospital.org

 7. The Architecture

-In Key West Old Town in particular, the architecture is a big attraction, and focus of the Conch Train Tour.
-A mixture of Cuban, Bahamian, fishermen, and New England cultures have produced the diverse style of architecture including conch houses, shotgun houses, Victorian, gingerbread and plantation.
+In Key West Old Town, in particular, the architecture is a big attraction, and focus of the Conch Train Tour.
+A mixture of Cuban, Bahamian, fishermen, and New England cultures have produced a diverse style of architecture including conch houses, shotgun houses, Victorian, gingerbread and plantation.
 Key West’s antique housing is deservedly recognized as a national treasure.

 8. The Water Sports

 In addition to snorkeling and scuba diving (#2), the Keys offer plenty of other watersports.
 Deep sea fishing, kayaking through the mangroves and stand-up paddleboarding are also popular.
-If you prefer to be more of a spectator than participant, head to Anne’s Beach in Islamorada to watch the daredevil kite boarders perform aerial stunts.
+If you prefer to be more of a spectator than a participant, head to Anne’s Beach in Islamorada to watch the daredevil kiteboarders perform aerial stunts.

 9. The Longest Pier